mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_event_subpage_template/index.md

 > - **page-type**
 >   - : The `page-type` key for Web/API events is always `web-api-event`.
 > - **status**
 >   - : Flags describing the status of this feature.
 An array which may contain one or more of the following: `experimental`, `deprecated`, `non-standard`.
 This key should not be set manually: it is set automatically based on values in the browser compatibility data for the feature.
-See ["How to add or update feature statuses"](/en-US/docs/MDN/Writing_guidelines/Page_structures/Feature_status#how_to_add_or_update_feature_statuses).
+See [How to add or update feature statuses](/en-US/docs/MDN/Writing_guidelines/Page_structures/Feature_status#how_to_add_or_update_feature_statuses).
 > - **browser-compat**
 >
 >   - : Replace the placeholder value `path.to.feature.NameOfTheEvent_event` with the query string for the event in the [Browser compat data repo](https://github.com/mdn/browser-compat-data).